OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/02 Office Add-in using Angular/README.md

         }
         ```

-1. Create new **utils** folder under **src/app** and then create a file named **excelTableUtil.ts** in it (**src/app/utils/excelTableUtil.ts**).
+1. Create new **utils** folder under **src** and then create a file named **excelTableUtil.ts** in it (**src/utils/excelTableUtil.ts**).
 This TypeScript class will contain helper functions for working with Excel tables with office.js.
 Notice the `ExcelTableUtil` constructor accepts details about the Excel table, including the name, location, and header details.

     ```typescript
-    /// <reference path="../../../node_modules/@types/office-js/index.d.ts" />
+    /// <reference path="../../node_modules/@types/office-js/index.d.ts" />

     export class ExcelTableUtil {
       tableName;